 Porter's main weakness is that he doesn't have a primary strength.
 This isn't a bad thing, it just limits his overall upside.

 Improving as a perimeter shot-creator would make him a more threatening offensive player with the ball in his hands.

 Normally, teams drafting in the top three might have a problem with Porter's ceiling.
 But not in this draft.
 In this draft, teams drafting at the top will take a player with a ceiling equivalent to Tayshaun Prince's if they know he can reach it.

 Where should Otto Porter go in the 2013 NBA Draft?

-Though Porter is averaging almost 16 points per game, he doesn't project as a go-to scorer at the next level.
-He's not a scorer who can create his own shot on the perimeter.
-Rather, he's an effective finisher off others' creativity.
+Though Porter averaged 16 points per game, he doesn't project as a go-to scorer at the next level.
+He's more of an effective finisher off others' creativity.